 Each piece of armor represents a vital aspect of our faith, and when worn together, they provide complete protection and empowerment.
 The helmet of salvation protects our minds and thoughts, the breastplate of righteousness guards our hearts, and the belt of truth secures our waists.
 The shoes of peace enable us to move forward with confidence, and the shield of faith deflects the enemy’s attacks.

 The armor of faith is not just a passive protection, but also an active empowerment.
 It enables us to move forward with boldness and courage, to share the Gospel with others, and to overcome obstacles and challenges.
-When we put on the armor of faith, we are not just defending ourselves but also advancing the kingdom of God.
+When we put on the armor of faith, we are not just defending ourselves, but also advancing the kingdom of God.

-As believers who are fully yielded to God in absolute submission to His sovereignty, it is comforting to know that we have God as our fortress.
+As believers who are fully yielded to God in absolute submission to His sovereignty, it is comforting to know that we have God as our Fortress.
 In our journey through life, we inevitably face challenges and obstacles that seek to shake our foundations.
-Yet, in these moments of uncertainty, we can find solace in the knowledge that God our fortress, our rock, and our salvation.
+Yet, in these moments of uncertainty, we can find solace in the knowledge that God is our Fortress, our Rock, and our Salvation.
 We can trust in His unwavering love and care, knowing that He is always with us, always for us, and always working for our good.
 Acts 17:28a puts it this way “For in Him we live and move and have our being.”

 Whether physical or spiritual, a fortress provides a place of refuge and protection, a stronghold that enables one to weather life’s challenges with courage and determination.